joshuadavidthomas/pytest-rich-reporter/README.md

 ## License

-Distributed under the terms of the [`MIT`](LICENSE) license, "pytest-rich" is free and open source software
+Distributed under the terms of the [`MIT`](LICENSE) license, "pytest-rich-reporter" is free and open source software

 ## Issues

-If you encounter any problems, please [file an issue](https://github.com/joshuadavidthomas/pytest-rich/issues/new) along with a detailed description.
+If you encounter any problems, please [file an issue](https://github.com/joshuadavidthomas/pytest-rich-reporter/issues/new) along with a detailed description.